Adaptive Bitrate Streaming via OneStream Live

 Being quite technical, Adaptive Bitrate (ABR) Streaming is an intriguing topic for streamers.
-Terms like HLS, MPEG-DASH, and codec might appear haunting for people who don’t have the technical understanding.
+Terms like HLS, MPEG-DASH, and codec might appear haunting for people who don’t have a technical understanding.
 This blog will equip you with all the essential know-how regarding ABR and how it impacts the quality of your live streams.

 In This Blog:

 - What Factors Impact Streaming Video Bitrate

 Before we delve into the dynamics of ABR Streaming, let’s first discuss what’s NOT ABR Streaming – Progressive Streaming.
 Progressive Video Streaming is a simple single video file, often .mp4 streamed over the internet.
 This progressive video can be stretched and squashed to fit various screen sizes, regardless of the device it is played on.
 So, a 1280x720p video file will be stretched/squeezed to play on different screen sizes, significantly impacting the quality of the stream:

 - If the file is too small for the screen size, it will be stretched to fit the screen, and the result will be a blurry video that still buffers.